 In 100 games played against rival computer program ‘Stockfish 8’ (which previously won 2016’s Top Chess Engine Championship), Google’s ‘superhuman’ AlphaZero AI won 28 and drew the rest.
 What’s interesting is that it took just four hours to learn the rules of chess.

 What’s remarkable here is that AlphaZero was given only the rules of the game and no further human input.
 It then used a technique called self-reinforced knowledge, in which it becomes its own teacher, to actually learn the details of the game.
-And this is what the main difference between AlphaZero and its competitors.
+And this is the main difference between AlphaZero and its competitors.

 After two hours of self-training, the AlphaZero AI was also able to beat an AI program called Elmo in the Japanese board game called ‘Shogi.’
 And with eight-hours of self-training, it was able to beat an earlier version of itself at the ancient Chinese game of Go.